How Much Caffeine Does Chai Tea Have? – Exploring the Caffeine Content in Chai Tea

 Chai Tea: A Unique and Flavorful Tea Blend

 Chai tea is a spiced tea made with a blend of aromatic spices and herbs.
-The most commonly used spices are cinnamon, ginger, cardamom, cloves, ginger and black pepper.
+The most commonly used spices are cinnamon, ginger, cardamom, cloves, star anise, and black pepper.
 The chai tea blend may vary, but it often contains black tea leaves as the tea base, making black chai, a type of black tea.

 History of Chai: Its Origins and Cultural Significance